Hsuhx/Phoenix-Driver/Project Manager/MVP.md

 # Phoenix Driver Project MVP

 ## Introduction
 Phoenix Driver is an innovative driver service platform primarily offering services such as driving after drinking, business driving, and long-distance driving.
 Leveraging the internet platform, users can easily access driving services.
 With the growth of private car ownership in China, the internet driving industry is developing rapidly.
 This project aims to fill this demand gap.
 Our competitive advantage is to provide safer driving services for customers.
-With the rise of artificial intelligence, our future goal is to integrate our application with existing AI algorithms.
+Our future goal is to optimize services based on user feedback to improve user satisfaction.
  Our target for this semester is facial recognition: using AiFace for daily identity verification, ensuring the safety of both drivers and passengers through static and dynamic detection capabilities.

 Driving after drinking: Ensuring users get home safely after drinking.
 Business driving: Providing reliable driving services for business professionals.